FAQ'S

 Currently, only the Visitor Center and the Dunn Solar Telescope are open to the public.
 During business hours, guest may enjoy all the Visitor Center has to offer and walk our grounds.
 The Dunn, which is a working telescope, is open to the public on select days, at select times.
 Ask the Visitor Center for telescope visiting hours.

 We study activity on the surface of the Sun - our nearest star, and a fairly active one!
 Solar weather can affect life here on Earth and our work in the Dunn has opened our eyes to the critical role of magnetism in making the Sun behave the way it does.
 By seeing magnetism, it is now possible to track the evolution of magnetic features, large and small, over days and months, and discover how it affects us here on Earth.
-The sun can cause blackouts, radio outages, even the loss of orbiting satellites.
+The sun can cause blackouts, radio outages, and even the loss of orbiting satellites.

 When we are observing, a live image of the Sun will be projected into the telescope lobby.
 If you do not see an image on the monitor, the telescope is not observing or operating that day.
 This could be for several reasons, but is most likely due to cloud cover.

-You are free and encouraged to take pictures anywhere on site, except inside of the observation room of the Dunn Solar Telescope.
+You are free and encouraged to take pictures anywhere on site, except inside the observation room of the Dunn Solar Telescope.
 The cameras we use to study the Sun operate on the same basic principles as the camera in your phone, but ours are far more sensitive.
 Camera flash has the potential to ruin the current set of observations being recorded.
 When in doubt, ask a staff member first.

-We are a very remote location.
+We are in a very remote location.
 Cell reception is fairly patchy at Sunspot.
 Usually, you can get enough reception for calls/text/Internet browsing from the scenic overlook.

 Not a faster way, no. The only other roads are unmaintained dirt roads.
 These routes are not recommended.
 They are frequently impassable, not paved, and extremely remote routes.
 Depending on your GPS, you may be routed through Karr Canyon Road.
 Karr Canyon is a nearly impassable dirt road.
 Please see our "Visit" page for detailed directions.